Health Care Department Operations Manual

 3.5.16 Medication Inventory Management, Labeling, and Storage

-• Medications within California Correctional Health Care Services (CCHCS) and California Department of Corrections and Rehabilitation (CDCR) institutions shall be managed, labeled, packaged, and stored in compliance with applicable federal and state laws and regulations.
+• California Department of Corrections and Rehabilitation (CDCR) and California Correctional Health Care Services (CCHCS) shall manage, label, package, and store medications in compliance with applicable federal and state laws and regulations.
 Unusable medications shall not be stocked.

 • The Pharmacist-in-Charge (PIC) shall be responsible for: